kubeflow/website/content/docs/other-guides/kustomize.md

 +++
-title = "Configuring Kubeflow with kustomize" description = "The basics of Kubeflow configuration with kustomize" weight = 10
+title = "Configuring Kubeflow with kfctl and kustomize" description = "The basics of Kubeflow configuration with kfctl and kustomize" weight = 10
 +++

+kfctl is the Kubeflow command-line interface (CLI) that you can use to install and configure Kubeflow.

 Kubeflow makes use of [kustomize](https://kustomize.io/) to help customize YAML configurations.
 With kustomize, you can traverse a Kubernetes manifest to add, remove, or update configuration options without forking the manifest.
 A _manifest_ is a YAML file containing a description of the applications that you want to include in your Kubeflow deployment.

 ## Overview of kfctl and kustomize

-This section describes how kfctl, Kubeflow's command-line interface (CLI), works with kustomize to configure your Kubeflow deployment.
+This section describes how kfctl works with kustomize to set up your Kubeflow deployment.

 ### The Kubeflow installation process